Category Archives: Studies

 With the coming of Jesus, the rise of Christianity, and the writings of the New Testament, many have begun to question whether God no longer cares about obedience to His laws, including His rules on unclean foods.
 In reality, practically the entire Christian world will eat anything they want.

 The fact, however, is that there is no prophecy in the Old Testament that says that the Messiah would cancel the law of unclean meat, or any other law of His Father (as some argue).
 Jesus clearly obeyed the Father’s ordinances in everything, including on this point.
-If Jesus had eaten pork, just as we know he ate fish (Luke 24:41-43) and lamb (Matt 26:17-30), then we would have a clear teaching by example, but we know that this was not the case.
-We have no indication that Jesus and his disciples inflicted these instructions given by God through the prophets.
+If Jesus had eaten pork, just as we know he ate fish (Luke 24:41-43) and lamb (Matthew 26:17-30), then we would have a clear teaching by example, but we know that this was not the case.
+We have no indication that Jesus and his disciples disobeyed these instructions given by God through the prophets.

 ARGUMENTS REFUTED